Extract of personal data from the BRP

 - your DigiD

-- online banking details
+- online banking credentials

 - valid identification